bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Nice UI TODO:
 * Remove depth shading from slant direction cubes?
-* Filmstrip and dots slide temporarily offsets when access on or off.
-(Chrome Canary issue.
-It's because of opacity transition.)

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.